nemo256/cbc/README.md

 $ source venv/bin/activate
 $ pip install -r requirements.txt
 ```
-- Now just adapt the code to your need and then run using the command:
+- Now just adapt the code to your needs and then run using the command:
 ```
 $ chmod +x cbc
 $ ./cbc